zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 API Documentation for SWAPI is at [https://swapi.co/documentation](https://swapi.co/documentation)

-1. Opening Crawl - Star Wars Episode 4 (Film #1)
+1. Opening Crawl - Star Wars Episode 4 (`getOpeningCrawl`)

-* When the user clicks the button "Get Opening Crawl", you should fetch the data from the correct URL
+* When the user clicks the button "Get Opening Crawl", it should trigger the function `getOpeningCrawl` which should fetch the data from the correct URL
   _NOTE: The ID for Episode 4 is 1_
 * When the promise is resolved, the 'opening crawl' should appear on the page in the `#crawlDiv`